agslima/csv-schema-evolution/README.md

 ### Design Tradeoffs

 * **FastAPI + async I/O** for high concurrency during file uploads
-* **MongoDB GridFS** to store large files without memory pressure
+* **MongoDB GridFS** was chosen to simplify transactional consistency between file storage and metadata during early ingestion stages, with future support for object storage planned.
 * **Heuristic dialect detection** to avoid forcing users to configure CSV formats
 * **Encryption at rest** to minimize exposure of sensitive data

 > [!NOTE]
-> GridFS was chosen to simplify transactional consistency between file storage and metadata during early ingestion stages, with future support for object storage planned.

-> When dialect detection confidence falls below a defined threshold, the engine fails fast with an explicit error rather than producing ambiguous output
+> When **dialect detection** confidence falls below a defined threshold, the engine **fails fast** with an explicit error rather than producing ambiguous output.

 Detailed architecture documentation is available in `/docs`.